solid-js/typescript-npm-starter/doc/guide/publishing.md

 ### NPM auto-publishing

-To disable auto-publishing to NPM when pushing to Git, create an empty `.nopublish` file.
+To disable auto-publishing to NPM when releasing a new version, create an empty `.nopublish` file.
 <br>`npm publish` will still work but will have to be called manually.